Leukemia is a cancer that mostly affects white blood cells. White blood cells (also called leukocytes) fight infections.

 Leukemia is the most common type of cancer in children.
 It can be acute (fast-growing) or chronic (slow growing).
 Most kids and teens treated for leukemia are cured of the disease.

-What Are the Signs & Symptoms of Acute Lymphoblastic Leukemia?
+What Are the Signs & Symptoms of Juvenile Myelomonocytic Leukemia?

-Kids with ALL may get anemia, which is when the body has too few red blood cells.
-This happens when bone marrow stops making the usual amount of red blood cells.
+JMML develops over time, taking weeks to months.
+At first, kids can have very few symptoms.
+Eventually they may develop anemia, which is when the body has too few red blood cells.
+This happens because the bone marrow stops making the usual amount of red blood cells.

 Kids with anemia may: